-3) Dechlorination chemical dosage (kg/day).
+Dechlorination chemical dosage (kg/day).

-5. Treatment Process Bypasses

-A chronological log of all treatment process bypasses, including wet weather blending, shall include the following:
+4. Treatment Process Bypasses.
+For all treatment process bypasses, including wet weather blending, records shall include the following:

 a.
-Identification of the treatment process bypassed;
+Chronological log of treatment process bypasses;

 b.
-Dates and times of bypass beginning and end;
+Identification of treatment processes bypassed;

 c.
-Total bypass duration;
+Beginning and ending dates and times of bypasses;

 d.
-Estimated total bypass volume; and
+Bypass durations;

 e.
+Estimated bypass volumes; and

-Description of, or reference to other reports describing, the bypass event, the cause, the corrective actions taken (except for wet weather blending that is in compliance with permit conditions), and any additional monitoring conducted.
+f.
+Description of, or reference to other reports describing, the bypasses, their cause, the corrective actions taken (except for wet weather blending explicitly approved within the permit and in compliance with any related permit conditions), and any additional monitoring conducted.

-6. Treatment Facility Overflows

-This section applies to records for overflows at the treatment facility.
-This includes the headworks and all units and appurtenances downstream.
-The Discharger shall retain a chronological log of overflows at the treatment facility and records supporting the information provided in section V.E.2.
+5. Treatment Plant Overflows.
+The Discharger shall retain a chronological log of overflows at the treatment plant, including the headworks and all units and appurtenances downstream, and records supporting the information provided in accordance with Provision V.E.2, below.

 C. Claims of Confidentiality – Not Supplemented